Louis IV, Holy Roman Emperor: Coronation as Holy Roman Emperor and conflict with the Pope

-In January 1328, Louis entered Rome and had himself crowned emperor by the aged senator Sciarra Colonna, called captain of the Roman people.
-Three months later, Louis published a decree declaring Pope John XXII (Jacques Duèze), who resided in Avignon, deposed on grounds of heresy.
-He then installed a Spiritual Franciscan, Pietro Rainalducci as antipope Nicholas V, who soon left Rome and a few years later submitted to Pope John XXII.
+In a deed dated to the 13th of November 1333, Louis made a proposal to Henry XIV, Duke of Bavaria suggesting that Louis would abdicate the throne of Bavaria, and recognise his brother as king whilst maintaining the Imperial throne.
+Louis's plan to abdicate only the kingship was a diplomatic maneouvre intended to court the favour and sympathy of both Pope John XXII and the imperial princes, painting himself as a reasonable actor in order to win over their sympathy.

 In the meantime, Robert, King of Naples had sent both a fleet and an army against Louis and his ally Frederick II of Sicily.
 Louis spent the winter 1328/29 in Pisa and stayed then in Northern Italy.
 When his co-ruler Frederick of Habsburg died in 1330, Louis returned from Italy.
 In fulfillment of an oath, Louis founded Ettal Abbey on 28 April 1330.

 Edward III becomes Vicar to the Emperor Louis IV.

 Franciscan theologians Michael of Cesena and William of Ockham, and the philosopher Marsilius of Padua, who were all on bad terms with the Pope as well, joined Emperor Louis in Italy and accompanied him to his court at Alter Hof in Munich which became the first imperial residence of the Holy Roman Empire.

 In 1333, Emperor Louis sought to counter French influence in the southwest of the empire so he offered Humbert II of Viennois the Kingdom of Arles which was an opportunity to gain full authority over Savoy, Provence, and its surrounding territories.
 Humbert was reluctant to take the crown due to the conflict that would follow with all around him, so he declined, telling the emperor that he should make peace with the church first.

 Emperor Louis also allied with King Edward III of England in 1337 against King Philip VI of France, the protector of the new Pope Benedict XII in Avignon.
 King Philip VI had prevented any agreement between the Emperor and the Pope.
 Thus, the failure of negotiations with the papacy led to the declaration at Rhense in 1338 by six electors to the effect that election by all or the majority of the electors automatically conferred the royal title and rule over the empire, without papal confirmation.
 King Edward III was the Emperor's guest at the Imperial Diet in the Kastorkirche at Coblence in 1338 and was named Vicar-General of the Holy Roman Empire.
 However in 1341, the Emperor deserted Edward III but came to terms with Philip VI only temporarily.
 For the expected English payments were missing and Louis intended to reach an agreement with the Pope one more time.